HikkaV/DS-ML-Courses/docs/assignment1_sup_ml_cls.rst

   :width: 800
   :alt: Accuracy

-It's preferred to use accuracy when dealing with balanced dataset, as if your dataset is imbalanced, the accuracy won't capture the real perfomance of the classifier.
+It's preferred to use accuracy when dealing with balanced dataset, as if your dataset is imbalanced, the accuracy won't capture the real performance of the classifier.
 Suppose that you are to solve the next problem:
-There is some data coresponding to user activity, the abnormal user activity as watching videos 24/7 - coresponds to the fraud one.
+There is some data corresponding to user activity, the abnormal user activity as watching videos 24/7 - corresponds to the fraud one.
 You for sure won't have balanced classes, as much more people will have non fraud activity.
 Thus, using accuracy as the main metric you might be reassured by its score, whereas in fact you classifier performs bad.

-One solution to the highlited problem is to use such metrics as *precision*, *recall* and *f1 score*.
+One solution to the highlighted problem is to use such metrics as *precision*, *recall* and *f1 score*.

 Precision is calculated in the following manner (number of correct predictions for the first (positive) class divided by total number of data points corresponding to first (positive) class) :